-A DNS domain namespace, which specifies a structured hierarchy of domains used to organize names.
-Resource records, which map DNS domain names to a specific type of resource information for use when the name is registered or resolved in the namespace.
+CONS domain namespace, which specifies a structured hierarchy of domains used to organize mes.
+Resource records, which map DNS domain names to a specific type of resource mation for use when the name is registered or resolved in the namespace.

-DNS servers, which store and answer, name queries for resource records.
-DNS clients, also known as resolves, which query servers to look up and resolve names to a type of resource record specified in the query.
+servers, which store and answer, name queries for resource records.
+DNS clients, also as resolves, which query servers to look up and resolve names to a type of resource record specified in the query.

-14.2 Understanding the DNS Domain Namespace
+24.2 The DNS Domain Namespace

-The DNS domain namespace, as shown in the following figure, is based on the concept of a tree of named domains.
+DNS domain namespace, as shown in the following figure, is based on the concept of a tree framed domains.
 Each level of the tree can represent either a branch or a leaf of the tree.
-A branch is a level where more than one name is used to identify a collection of named resources.
-A leaf represents a single name used once at that level to indicate a specific resource.
+A much is a level where more than one name is used to identify a collection of named resources.
+The seaf represents a single name used once at that level to indicate a specific resource.